Anusha726/Portfolio/README.md

 I am passionate about uncovering patterns, optimizing processes, and solving real-world problems using data.
 My work has led to improved efficiency, cost reductions, and better decision-making for various teams.

-When I’m not analyzing data, I enjoy exploring new tools, learning machine learning concepts, and expanding my knowledge to stay ahead in this ever-evolving field.
+When I’m not analyzing data, I enjoy exploring new tools, Pianting, reading fiction, learning machine learning concepts, and expanding my knowledge to stay ahead in this ever-evolving field.